About Us

 A Policy Lab is a focused, collaborative workshop that brings diverse stakeholders together around a particular challenge.
 Discussions centre on developing new ideas and practical approaches to address the challenge, including understanding barriers and facilitators, with the ultimate aim of improving outcomes for users and patients.

-Four Policy Labs will be held over 2023 and 2024:
+Four Policy Labs were held over 2023 and 2024:

 Policy Lab 1